About the Master of Sustainability Leadership Online Degree

 Students select six credit hours of electives in line with their overall goals and objectives for their plan of study.
-Examples of possible focus areas are military, law, supply chain management and urban planning.
-Sample courses are listed below.
-Other elective courses may be used with approval of the academic unit.
+Examples of possible focus areas are military, law, supply chain management, nonprofit organization, urban planning and policy and administration.
+Students can also choose from a variety of Study Abroad options to satisfy this requirement.
+Elective courses may require approval of the academic unit.

 - LAW 523 – Property